twers1/Welding-Work/README.md

 ## Start

-You can get started with EverShop in minutes by running the following command:
+You can get started with Welding Work Shop in minutes by running the following command:

 In server-side(install node_modules)
 ```bash